 Digital outputs are now galvanically insulated from each other as well as available twice.
-Contrasting with the tube-only SPDIF outputs of the original CD-T (although the AES/EBU output was not tube-buffered), the CD-T II now offers separate solid state and tube-buffered outputs, that can be switched between on the rear-panel.
+Contrasting with the tube-only SPDIF outputs of the original CD-T (although the AES/EBU output was not tube-buffered), the CD-T II now offers separate solid-state as well as tube-buffered outputs, that can be switched between on the rear panel.
 The I2S output has remained and there are now also DSD L, DSD R and word clock outputs on BNC.

 Sound – 16/44 SPDIF

 Using the SPDIF connections, the transport outputs the native 44/16 signal.
 When using the I2S output, the signal is internally upsampled to 88.2kHz and this cannot be defeated on the player.

 “Over the last 12 years customers want upsampling and therefore we made it non-switchable and this makes it even better sounding instead of adding switching devices”.

 When using the CD-T II transport via its I2S connection, the Stealth’s display indicates to have switched to 24/192 upsampling.
 Confusingly, this does not indicate that the DAC is also upsampling but the indicator is simply lit to indicate that the source signal is upsampled, in this case in the transport, and actually at 88.2. not 24/192.